 Application Deadline: December 1st

 The Department of History offers separate graduate degrees (M.A./Ph.D.) in History and in the History of Science, Medicine, and Technology.
 Our programs are designed to meet the needs of the Ph.D. candidate, and we offer funding only to students who intend to pursue the Ph.D.
-However, we also welcome applications from students who wish to earn only the M.A. if they have external funding or are self-funded.
+However, we also accept applications from students who wish to earn only the M.A. if they have external funding or are self-funded.
 If you are interested in applying to earn a terminal M.A. degree, you are strongly encouraged to contact potential advisors prior to completing an application.
 Students receive the M.A. as a milestone while in the Ph.D. program.

 To apply to our graduate program, begin here.